 Once exported into an RBC file, the following elements should be validated/added as necessary:

 Overlaps – often missing from Synchro Export

-Vehicle Detectors
+Vehicle Detectors (not necessary due to max recall)

-Pedestrian Detectors
+Pedestrian Detectors (not necessary due to ped recall)

 Leading Pedestrian Intervals

-This is modeled as a vehicle phase and requires the addition of a vehicle detector that will be placed on the pedestrian crosswalk overlapping with the pedestrian detector.
+This is modeled as a vehicle phase with max recall checked under RBC timing plan.
+This is not a basic setting, and under non ped recall conditions, requires the addition of a vehicle detector that will be placed on the pedestrian crosswalk overlapping with the pedestrian detector.

 Control Mode/Coordination

-Max1 (Max Green Time) If signal is running on fixed timing, not coordinated with other signals (all signals should be using Max Recall, thus Max1).
+Max1 (Max Green Time) If signal is running on fixed timing, not coordinated with other signals.

 MaxInhibit (ignore Max1 and serve split in Pattern) if signal is coordinated with neighboring intersections.
+Since all signals in the network are operating with max recall in coordination, all signals should be coded with MaxInhibit, and Max Recall should be activated for all phases.

 All rings have an associated reference phase (note – export often misses reference phase for a third ring).

-Pedestrian Max Recall (all signals should be in Ped Recall)
+Pedestrian Max Recall (all signals should be in Ped Recall).

 Pedestrian Walk-In-Rest